asmusskar/ALVA/README.md

 </div>

 ## User cases
-### Case 1 - Backcalculation
+### Example 1 - Backcalculation of layer moduli
-* `ALVA_let_backcalculation.m` - tests the implementation of the ALVA LET model for inferring layer moduli, or so called "backcalculation" of layer moduli, based on Falling Weight Deflectometer (FWD) measurements.
+`ALVA_let_backcalculation.m` - tests the implementation of the ALVA LET model for inferring layer moduli, or so called "backcalculation" of layer moduli, based on Falling Weight Deflectometer (FWD) measurements.

 #### Input